LimJieHan-2001/LimJieHan-2001/README.md

-- 👋 Hello, I am @LimJieHan-2001
+- 😄 Hello, I am @LimJieHan-2001
-- 👀 I am interested in programming.
+- ⚙️ I am interested in AI and machine learning.
-- 🌱 I am a second-year computer science student.
+- 💻 I am a second-year computer science student.
-- 💻 My passion for bioinformatics brought me to Universiti Teknologi Malaysia where I am working on my bachelor's degree.
+- 🌱 My passion for bioinformatics brought me to UTM where I am working on my bachelor's degree.
-- 💞️ I am looking to collaborate on ......
+- 🤝 I am looking forward to collaborate with anyone who is passionate and innovative.
 - 📫 How to reach me ......

 <!---